junxzm1990/ASAN--/testcases/fuzzing/README.md

 $ bash build_afl.sh
 ```
 3. Build fuzzing target softwares:\
-For each program, we have prepared an "auto_build.sh" script under the source code file.
+For each program, we have prepared an `auto_build.sh` script under the source code file.
 Here is an example to build "binutils-2.32":
 ```
 $ cd binutils-2.32
 $ bash auto_build.sh
 ```
 4. Start fuzzing, Weee!\
-For each software, we have prepared the fuzzing script in "fuzzing_script".
-Here is an example to fuzz program "nm".
+For each software, we have prepared the fuzzing script in `fuzzing_script`.
+Here is an example to fuzz program `nm`.
 ```
 ./afl-2.52b/afl-fuzz -S nm_afl -i ./afl-2.52b/testcases/others/elf/ -o ./eval/nm -m none -- ./binutils-2.32/ASan_Srk/binutils/nm-new @@
 ```
-5. All fuzzing results will be under "eval" folder.
+5. All fuzzing results will be under `eval` folder.